Grades 3-7 Lesson Plan Using the Radical Equality Online Exhibit

-- Ask the first set of questions listed in Room 103.
+- Ask the first set of questions listed on the page: "A Letter to Dolly Stetson."
 List James’es reasons for joining the NAEI.

 - Explain that in order to understand this rich source of evidence about the past it is essential also to look at secondary sources.
 Remind students of the definition of secondary sources.

 - Enter and read The Story on the background of the NAEI from the main page of the exhibit, “Struggle for Freedom.”